Graduate Student Life Write-In Days

 Sure!
 As long as your project is something you can work on in relative quiet without distracting others, we would be happy to have you.

 How/when will I know if I have been confirmed to participate in the Write-In Day?

 Everyone who has submitted an interest form by the deadline will be contacted regarding their participation.
-We have 30 spots for the Write-In; if interest exceeds capacity, we will give priority to those working on dissertations, theses, and other projects that help students meet benchmarks or requirements for their degree programs.
+We have a limited number of spots for the Write-In; if interest exceeds capacity, we will give priority to those working on dissertations, theses, and other projects that help students meet benchmarks or requirements for their degree programs.
 We will work to accommodate more students if additional space becomes available.